 - Central retinal artery occlusion presents with painless, almost instantaneous reduction of vision in one eye.
 The degree of visual impairment is usually very considerable - there may be a compete loss.

 - Central retinal vein occlusion frequently presents with loss of vision or blurred vision, often starting on waking.

-- AMD - in the majority of cases, this is the 'dry' from which is associated with a progressive decrease in visual acuity.
+- AMD - in the majority of cases, this is the 'dry' form which is associated with a progressive decrease in visual acuity.
 However, in about 10% of cases, the 'wet' form occurs where a neovascular membrane forms which may be susceptible to bleeding, so causing a dramatic and rapid loss of vision.

 - Retinal detachment tends to produce a 'curtain' coming across the visual field rather than blurring of vision.

 - Intermediate or posterior uveitis - this tends to present with marked floaters ± blurring of vision rather than the painful red eye characteristic of anterior disease.

 - Anterior ischaemic optic neuropathy - look for a relative afferent pupillary defect, a pale and oedematous optic disc, flame-shaped haemorrhages and possibly an altitudinal visual field defect.

 - Hydrops - acute corneal oedema may arise in a number of conditions such as keratoconus.

 - Giant cell arteritis (temporal arteritis) - see 'Unilateral, sudden and painful', above - may be associated with a painful or tender head but the eye is not usually painful.
 There is usually progressive but rapid unilateral loss of vision rather than a complaint of blurred vision.